 - recorded communications.

-Therefore, the defense attorney would try to show the prosecution that this evidence is too weak to sustain a conviction.
+Therefore, we would try to show the prosecution that this evidence is too weak to sustain a conviction.

-NRS 453.3385 charges have a strict weight requirement: At least 100 grams of either
+NRS 453.3385 charges have a strict weight requirement of at least 100 grams of either:

 - Rohypnol,